 With the increase of the deposition layer, the intensity of the ZnO (0002) peak shifts towards a negative tilt angle.
 This is statistical proof that the nanowires are bent in only one direction.
 The peak position shifted to lower angle, which means there was an average tensile strain in the original nanowires.
 The maximum of the strain was 0.167%.
 The width of the ZnO (0002) peak becomes larger after bending, which indicates the buildup of strain in the nanowires.
-The integral breadth of the diffraction peaks increase with $\Omega$ , which indicates the presence of a strain gradient along the bent wire.
+The integral breadth of the diffraction peaks increase with Ω , which indicates the presence of a strain gradient along the bent wire.

-Crack-free bent nanowires have also been achieved by simply using thinner nanowires, which tolerate a large degree of bending (Fig. 6).[21]
-Vertically aligned ZnO nanowires with a diameter of around 20 nm were made by topside PLD at relatively higher temperature and higher pressure.[22]
-These nanowires were then bent by sideway PLD deposition of ZnO and $Al_2O_3$ , respectively.
+Crack-free bent nanowires have also been achieved by simply using thinner nanowires, which tolerate a large degree of bending (Fig. 6).^[21] Vertically aligned ZnO nanowires with a diameter of around 20 nm were made by topside PLD at relatively higher temperature and higher pressure.^[22] These nanowires were then bent by sideway PLD deposition of ZnO and Al_2O_3 , respectively.
 No cracks were observed using TEM (Fig. 6).
 By high resolution TEM, we can see that the original ZnO core remained single crystalline.
 Energy dispersive X-ray spectroscopy analysis showed that the chemical composition of the coated layer was the same as the target materials.

 There are possibly two effects that contribute to the bending of the nanowires after PLD deposition.
-During the PLD process, target materials are ablated by focused high energy laser pulses and high energy atoms are released.[23]
-Perriere and Millon studied the velocity of zinc and oxygen ions in a willey www.afm-journal.de nanosecond laser ablation process under similar experimental conditions as used by us.[24]
-They concluded that the average velocity of the released atoms was around $5 \times 10^3 \text{ m s}^{-1}$ .
-However, the velocity of the leading 1% atoms was around 4 $\times$ 10 $^{4}\,m\,s^{-1}$ .
+During the PLD process, target materials are ablated by focused high energy laser pulses and high energy atoms are released.
+[23] Perriere and Millon studied the velocity of zinc and oxygen ions in a www.afm-journal.de nanosecond laser ablation process under similar experimental conditions as used by us. $^{[24]}$ They concluded that the average velocity of the released atoms was around $5\times 10^3\,\mathrm{m\ s^{-1}}$.
+However, the velocity of the leading 1% atoms was around $4\times 10^4\,\mathrm{m\,s^{-1}}$.
 When these atoms hit on one side of the nanowires, their lateral impact creates a horizontal force on the nanowires, causing them to bend.
 As more material is deposited on one side, a hit-stick-hold process of the deposited atoms may create and hold the shape of the nanowires.
-Alternatively, the fastest strain on the stretched side of the nanowire.[25]
-We can also see from Figure 5 that the degree of bending may also be influenced by the coherence of the material between the deposited layer and the original nanowire.
-This may be because similar materials have a stronger adhesive force between each other.
-Figure 7 helps to clarify this effect.
-For he two samples in Figure 7, one was with and one without the poly(methyl methacrylate) (PMMA) photoresist at the root during PLD.
-When PMMA was not removed, incoming atoms bombarded the organic molecules knocking them out of the surface, and some organic contaminants may adhere on the sidewalls of the nanowires.
-The adhesion between the newly deposited material and the original ZnO nanowire was strongly affected.
-Therefore, some parts of the deposited layer broke away from the original nanowires, and as a result the nanowires did not bend as much.
-For the sample without the PMMA layer, there was no organic contamination at the
+Alternatively, the fastest atoms may penetrate into the nanowire and thus implant into the surface, which may induce strain on the stretched side of the nanowire. $^{[25]}$